 Rate limiting is the process of controlling traffic rate from and to a server or component.
 It can be implemented on infrastructure as well as on an application level.
 Rate limiting can be based on (offending) IPs, on IP blacklists, on geolocation, etc.

 - Define a minimum ingress data rate limit, and drop all connections below that rate.
-Note that of the rate limit is set too low, this could impact clients.
+Note that if the rate limit is set too low, this could impact clients.
 Inspect the logs to establish a baseline of genuine traffic rate.
 (Protection against slow HTTP attacks)

 - Define an absolute connection timeout